-Shopping complete the group transfers back to Ida’s courtyard to begin the next step of the process.
-We are making a fish curry, a traditional Gambian dish called Domoda, with a smooth peanut and tomato flavoured sauce.
-Keeping my head low when the peeling duties are divided up, I bag the best job of pummeling the paste with a giant pestle and mortar.
+Shopping complete, the group transfers back to Ida’s courtyard to begin the next step of the process.
+We are making a fish curry, a traditional Gambian dish called Domoda, with a smooth peanut and tomato flavour.
+Keeping my head low when the peeling duties are divided up, I bag the best job of pummelling the paste with a giant pestle and mortar.

 As the curry bubbles on the outdoor stove Ida tells us more about the inspiration behind her business, namely her Mum, to whom the cookery school is a tribute.